 SoCalGas' selection of third-party programs for the 2009-2011 program cycle includes three groups of programs.
 These are competitively bid programs, renewed programs, and potentially renewed programs.
 SoCalGas elected to renew 2006-2008 third-party programs that have demonstrated the ability to meet program goals and deliver cost effective energy savings.
-In addition, there are some relatively new third-party programs that SoCalGas will evaluation later in 2008 for possible renew.
+In addition, there are some relatively new third-party programs that SoCalGas elected to evaluate further during in the first quarter of 2009 for possible renewal.
 To complement these programs and the planned SoCalGas core IOU programs, SoCalGas issued general and targeted third-party program RFPs and selected those programs determined most likely to achieve the stated goals.